syncfusion-content/javascript-docs/js/Maps/Getting-Started.md

 ---
 layout: post
-title: Getting-Started
+title: Getting Started with JavaScript Maps Control | Syncfusion
-description: getting started
+description: Learn here about getting started with Syncfusion Essential JavaScript Maps Control, its elements, and more.
 platform: js
 control: Maps
 documentation: ug
 api: /api/js/ejmap
 ---

-# Getting Started
+# Getting Started with JavaScript Maps

 This section explains briefly about how to create **Maps** in your application with **JavaScript.**